 Her lecture title, "Still Climbing the Hill: Intersectional Reflections on Brown and Beyond," is inspired by the poem by Amanda Gorman, the National Youth Poet Laureate who read "The Hill We Climb" at the 2021 Presidential Inauguration.

-The 18th Annual Brown Lecture by Lori Patton Davis will be held virtually on Thursday, October 21, 6-7:30 p.m.
-ET.
+The 18th Annual Brown Lecture by Lori Patton Davis was held virtually on Thursday, October 21.

 Patton Davis, one of the most influential educators in the country and the first Black woman elected president of the Association for the Study of Higher Education, will challenge the dominant narrative about the 1954 Brown v. the Board of Education decision and introduce perspectives typically overlooked or erased in larger Brown discussions.